Cross Join in Power Query to Combine Two Tables with Every Combination

 When you want 'red,green' and '1,2' to become 'red1,red2,green1,green2' use a cross join!!

-me@jaykilleen.com wrote this about 5 years ago and it was last updated about 5 years ago.
+me@jaykilleen.com wrote this over 5 years ago and it was last updated over 5 years ago.

 ← Back to the Posts